 In a nutshell, when confronted with violent or stressful situations your level of performance is likely to mirror your worst training day.
 Its even worse for someone who is willing, but has no training.
 This thought is with me every time I finish a session of training be it in Systema or shooting.
 Its with me every time I think about how I am not training enough.
 Beyond skills and training there is many other considerations about the ability to confront violence, among them is physical fitness, strength, and the ability to operate under stress.

-While rousing the warrior inside is not strictly about fighting, it is important part of being a warrior.
 In your mind you should not ever believe someone is coming to save you if you get in trouble with a rapist or someone attempting to take your life.
 Changing your thinking in this regard will make you more self-reliant in other areas of your life outside of personal defense and combat.

 If you care about your loved ones or your life, you would do well to acquire the skills and tools needed to act in a violent situation.
 More importantly to maintain a state of readiness that comes from training.